 d.
 Now a mediator does not mediate for one only, but God is one: Moses needed a mediator between himself and God, but we don’t need a mediator between us and Jesus – He is our mediator.
 The law was a two-party agreement brought by mediators.
 Salvation in Jesus by faith is received by a promise.

 i.
 James Montgomery Boice called Galatians 3:20 “probably the most obscure verse in Galatians, if not the entire New Testament.”
 Another commentator said he has read more than 250 different interpretations of it; another commentator raises the figure to 300.

 ii.
-“The general thought seems to be that the promise must be considered superior to the law because the law is one-sided.
+“The general thought seems to be that the promise must be considered superior to the law because the law is two-sided.
 The law was mediated, and this means that man was a party to it.
 The promise, on the other hand, is unilateral; man is not a party to it.”
 (Boice)

 e.
 Is the law then against the promises of God?
 Certainly not!
 The law is not something evil, opposing God’s promise.
 The problem with the law is found in its inability to give strength to those who desire to keep it.
 If the law could have given life, then it could have brought righteousness.
 But the Law of Moses brings no life; it simply states the command, tells us to keep it, and tells us the consequences if we break the command.